 This section applies to faculty who are seeking retention for a sixth year, tenure, or promotion to Professor.
-These faculty will have two separate summative evaluations, each evaluated by a unique single evaluator.
+These faculty will have two separate evaluators each providing summative evaluation of teaching effectiveness in two separate courses.

 The evaluators are selected based on the process described in the Selection of The Peer Evaluators section above.